PREGNANCY AND LOW BACK PAIN

 The importance of exercise for the pregnant women is nothing to write home about. it is important for all the pregnant women to do exercise no matter how little every day to maintain their normal blood circulation.
 When the blood flow normally in the body the actualization of good health is achieved not only to the mother but also the baby.
 Exercise also can relieve temporal back pain.

 Inasmuch as pregnant women are advised for regular exercise, there are some exercises which you are allowed to do and those you are not allowed to do.
 The most important thing is when you want to take part in exercises especially aerobic exercises like swimming, running and other exercises that will take a lot of your energy make sure to tell your healthcare provider who is knowledgeable.
-NHS choices states that your health is your choice
+NHS choices state that your health is your choice

-Have your exercise scheduled like 3 times a week and do not indulge in strenuous exercises that might be taking your breath as this will affect the baby. once it is taking your breath it is good you stop, find a cool place and rest.
+Have your exercise scheduled for 3 times a week and do not indulge in strenuous exercises that might be taking your breath as this will affect the baby. once it is taking your breath it is good you stop, find a cool place and rest.
 Breath deep in several times to give your baby enough oxygen.

 The more active and healthy you are during pregnancy the easier the process of pregnancy and labor, after delivery, you will be able to change back to your normal shape and not only that you will deliver a healthy baby.